howardjhkim/calcounter/README.md

 # CALCOUNTER

-CALCOUNTER is a web application to help users track their daily calories and reach their weight goals.
+CALCOUNTER is a web application created to help users track their daily calories and reach their weight goals.
 Built with React, JavaScript, and CSS.

 [Live Site](https://calcounter-v1.netlify.app/)